Spoiler alert! Free template download to follow.

 We are big fans of the so-called “app-less experience” and we practice what we preach.
 So our platform is made to be enough for every activity concerning office space.
 Let employees book desks and meeting rooms on any device via our portal or directly through Microsoft Teams, Outlook, Google Calendar, Google Chrome or Slack.

 You can also make a recurring booking to build work patterns, like reserving a desk every Monday and Thursday.
 This will help you implement your specific work policies and schedules.

 Take a look at our MS Teams Integration:

 Modern teams need modern solutions for their hybrid work lifestyles.
-While Excel was serving good for a lot of operations within a company, post-pandemic times require smart solutions for hybrid teams.
-A desk booking system has a lot more functionalities than just a table with names, places and times for work attendance.
+While Excel was serving well for a lot of operations within a company, post-pandemic times require smart solutions for hybrid teams.
+A desk booking system has a lot more functionalities than just a table with names, places, and times for work attendance.
 It enables collaboration and improves space utilization.